How much attention do you pay your face, hair and body each day?

 Do you know where your organs are in your body or what they look like?

-The Chinese internal arts are a great way to aid your internal organs in their health and productivity.
-Tai Chi and Qi Gong are internal physical practices that help the organs function through spiralling, coiling and compressive and expansive movements.
+The Classical Chinese movement arts of Tai Chi and Qigong are a great way to aid your internal organs in their function, health and productivity.
+Tai Chi and Qi Gong are internal physical practices that move the body through spiralling, coiling and compressive and expansive movements.
+This helps to massage the internal organs, flushing out toxins and waste, activating the lymph pump system, increasing blood flow and drawing in of nutrients.

-The Taoist meditation of the inner smile helps the organs relax, aiding improved function, recycles emotions held in the organs and clears any Qi blockages.
+The Taoist meditation of the inner smile helps the organs relax, aiding improved function, and recycling emotions held in the organs, whilst clearing any Qi blockages.
 The inner smile is a way to thank you organs for the work they do, by smiling down into them with warmth.
-‘Where the mind goes, the Qi goes’.
+'Where the mind goes, the Qi goes'.
 A true smile helps to activate the parasympathetic nervous system in the body, which is the automatic relaxation response.
 Smiling reduces tension, relaxes the body and helps the body systems work more productively.

 In The Inner Smile, we smile to the following organs: